Miguu ya Kibunge na Kasoro Nyingine za Miguu

 In metatarsus adductus, the foot turns inward.
 Mobility of the joints of the foot and ankle may be limited.

-Treatment of metatarsus adductus depends on the severity of the deformity and immobility of the foot.
+Treatment of metatarsus adductus depends on the severity of the deformation and immobility of the foot.
 Most mild cases resolve spontaneously during the child's first year of life.
-Corrective shoes or splints may be needed in more severe cases.
-Surgery is required only in exceptional instances.
+If it does not resolve, the foot is placed in a cast to move it into the proper position or is corrected with surgery.

 Metatarsus Adductus